jesseraypaulsen/nodecards/README.md

 - bug: after you zoom out, when you drag the active card the element and the node fall out of synch. likewise if you open the console (or close it if it was open when the app first loaded), or change the browser vieport size in any other way.

-- bug: when the card is in "active.locked" some of the buttons should be disabled.

 - refactor to improve structure, see app.js

 - bug: sometimes the nodecard opens when the node is dragged.